Maker Club Enables Amputees with Customized and Accessible Alternatives

 Title: Founder of Maker Club

 The prosthetic creation process begins by creating a CAD template.
 With the aid of Chang Hsian-Liang, the regarded “God of Open Source Prosthesis” in Taiwan, Mike Li customizes a CAD design specifically for their patient.
-The structure, dimensions, palms, fingers and overall geometry is uniquely customized according to the patient’s healthy hand.
+The structure, dimensions, palms, fingers, and overall geometry is uniquely customized according to the patient’s healthy hand.

 After optimizing the CAD model and layout, Mike uses the Raise3D N2 to print all the necessary parts.
-The printed parts are primarily made from PLA or ABS material and are used to create the major structure such as the palms and fingers.
+The printed parts are primarily made from PLA or ABS material and are used to create the major structures such as the palms and fingers.
 Cords and springs are added during assembly and are used to transfer forces from wrist to finger joints.

 A patient wearing the palm prosthesis can control the grip turning their wrist, which will tighten the cords and close the fingers.
-The spring on the top of palm forces fingers to reset its position when losing their grasp.
-The exposed screw will adjust tension and can control the power of the grip for a wide variety of applications.
+The spring on the top of the palm forces fingers to reset its position when losing their grasp.
+The exposed screw will adjust the tension and can control the power of the grip for a wide variety of applications.

 Before 3D printing was applied in prosthetics, the only process available was the traditional casting process.
 In this method, the process involves an initial evaluation, measurements, cast making, diagnostic test socketing, dynamic fitting/alignment and cosmetic restoration.
 This involved process requires many iterations and the process is lengthy and inflexible.
 Each cast is made by molding with plaster and will require a new mold any time an adjustment is made; affecting the overall timeline and cost of the finished prosthetic piece.
 The cost of customized and functional prosthetics can cost up to $128,000.
 However, many amputees cannot afford even the more inexpensive traditional options at $2,500.